j-devil99/myJavaScript30/README.md

 ## Challenges

+> You can view all of these in my codepen collection here - https://codepen.io/collection/AkvLkY

 - [x] 01 - Drum Kit
 - [x] 02 - JS and CSS Clock
 - [x] 03 - CSS Variables